 21 Nov Your Don’t Have Tight Hip Flexors – A better fix

-Don’t get me wrong…there are plenty of people out there with truly tight hip flexors…but there are also lots of people who think they have tight hip flexors when truly they have weak hip flexors manifesting themselves as a muscle with increased TONE.
+Don’t get me wrong…there are plenty of people out there with truly tight hip flexors.
+But there are also lots of people who think they have tight hip flexors when they have weak hip flexors manifesting themselves as a muscle with increased TONE.

 The iliopsoas (most commonly “tight” of the hip flexor muscles) is composed of two muscles, the psoas and iliacus that share a common to insert onto the hip.

 The psoas originates on the vertebral bodies of the lumbar spine and the iliacus originates on the iliac fossa.

 The tensor fasciae latae (TFL) originates or the ASIS of the iliac crest and inserts onto the IT band.

 The rectus femoris (one of the four quad muscles) also inserts onto the pelvis, making it a hip flexor.

 While each hip flexor muscle functions slightly differently, their overall combination allows them to flex the hip joint, anteriorly rotate the pelvis, and extend the lumbar spine.
 Due to its’ attachment on the vertebral bodies of the lumbar spine, the psoas also plays an important role in lumbar spine stabilization (1), an often forgotten function of this muscle.

 As mentioned above, we can’t poke a muscle or diagnose a muscle as tight just because an athlete feels tension in an area.
 To diagnose tight hip flexors we must measure their flexibility.
 For this we will use the Thomas test which can be quicly performed by any athlete, coach, or clinician.

 To perform the Thomas test, we have the athlete sitting on the edge of a box or treatment table.
 Next, they’ll lay back which holding their knees towards their chest.
 A partner or clinician will then hold and lower one of the two legs down.